Sigma K provides four practical training courses covering different aspects of Fatigue and Damage Tolerance Training:

 (Please note the book is no longer for sale - it will still be distributed on courses)

-Previous and repeat customers include: BAE SYSTEMS Regional Aircraft, Goodrich Aerospace, Atkins, Inter-Tec, ASSYSTEM UK, Spirit AeroSystems, Airframe Designs, Australian Civil Aviation Safety Authority, Cranfield Aerospace, RUAG Technology, Aabsolute Analysis, BAE SYSTEMS Operations, 7Jazi Aerospace, UTC Aerospace Systems, Royal Navy, MoD, GKN Aerospace, eStress, Beechcraft Berlin, PFW Aerospace, Vęzkumnę a zkusební leteckę ústav a.s, Morson Projects, TAI, Klos Aerospace, AERO, EASA, Meggitt Polymers and Composites, CAA, FTI Engineering Network, STC21 and Virgin Atlantic.
+Previous and repeat customers include: BAE SYSTEMS Regional Aircraft, Goodrich Aerospace, Atkins, Inter-Tec, ASSYSTEM UK, Spirit AeroSystems, Airframe Designs, Australian Civil Aviation Safety Authority, Cranfield Aerospace, RUAG Technology, Aabsolute Analysis, BAE SYSTEMS Operations, 7Jazi Aerospace, UTC Aerospace Systems, Royal Navy, MoD, GKN Aerospace, eStress, Beechcraft Berlin, PFW Aerospace, Vęzkumnę a zkusební leteckę ústav a.s, Morson Projects, TAI, Klos Aerospace, AERO, EASA, Meggitt Polymers and Composites, CAA, FTI Engineering Network, STC21, Virgin Atlantic, Aptoz and FACC Operations and Solutions.

 Customer Ratings (out of 10) (click here for testimonials):